ashwini2206soni/concourse_ci_vault/README.md

 existing unseal keys shares.
 See "vault operator rekey" for more information.
 ```

-Use at least 3 keys to unseal vault and login with the root token
+Use at least 3 keys to unseal Vault and login with the root token

 ```console
 $ vault operator unseal # paste unseal key 1